 The Department of Obstetrics, Gynecology & Reproductive Sciences at Yale School of Medicine offers a four-year ACGME-accredited postgraduate residency training program based at Yale-New Haven Hospital.
-There are currently 31 residents in the program.
-For 2015-2016 we will have 33 residents, eight categorical positions and one preliminary resident.
+There are currently 33 residents in the program, eight categorical positions and one preliminary resident.
 The program remains extremely competitive and continues to attract and recruit some of the top students from medical schools around the country.

 The Department of Obstetrics, Gynecology & Reproductive Sciences at Yale is comprised of six Clinical Sections: Maternal-Fetal Medicine, Gynecologic Oncology, Reproductive Endocrinology & Infertility, Urogynecology & Reconstructive Pelvic Surgery, Family Planning and the Division of Gynecologic Specialties.
 The Department also has a Section of Reproductive Sciences, which focuses primarily on basic science, translational research and comparative effectiveness research.
 The hospital-based Women's Center offers general obstetric and gynecologic outpatient care as well as sub-specialty services using a continuity care model.
 Additional ambulatory experience is provided at nearby Yale New Haven Temple Medical Surgical Center and Planned Parenthood® of Connecticut.

 The primary goal of residency training at Yale is to produce OB/GYN clinicians with an outstanding fund of knowledge, a strong theoretic base, and expert clinical skills to serve the community at large.
 We believe that these clinical skills are critical to superior performance in the postgraduate years, regardless of whether one remains in an academic medical center or enters private practice.
 As part of their learning experience, residents are expected to teach each other and to supervise and teach Yale medical students.